m9aertner/ATtiny-PinKeepAlive/README.md

 Flash in the PIN for my utility electricity meter via white LED, then keep the PIN active by flashing the LED briefly every 100 seconds.

+In parallel, read INFO-DSS SML datagrams via IR diode input, decode for a number of OBIS codes and expose the received values via Modbus RTU over a serial line, in my case RS-485.

 # Why?

 The electricity power meter supplied by my local power company came mis-configured so there's no way to enable extended INFO-DSS IR datagrams permanently.
 The respective menu item has been configured away.
 Thank you very much!

 After PIN entry, the extended datagrams do appear, but only for 120 seconds.
 After that, the unit falls back to basic datagrams again, requiring another PIN entry.
 Alternatively, we just simulate some activity so that the 120 second window does not close.
 By repeated light signals, we're keeping the unit in "extended" mode, so to say.

+Without the PIN, my meter emits 1.8.0 and 2.8.0 with kWh resolution only (xxx000 W) and does not emit instantaneous power at all.
+After PIN entry, all three values are emitted and with Watt granularity.

 # Manual operation